Design by Ryan Greaves

 Promotion this week comes from the Groundwater Foundation and National Ground Water Association as they encourage their constituents and the general public to observe National Groundwater Awareness Week.
 The two organizations call attention to “the responsible development, management, and use of groundwater.
 The event is also a platform to encourage yearly water well testing and well maintenance, and the promotion of policies impacting groundwater quality and supply.”

 The FLOW webinar, which runs from 12-1:15 pm Eastern, will feature presentations from Michigan groundwater experts and policymakers.
-You can register to attend here.

 Key Facts About Michigan Groundwater